Carolina Theatre (Charlotte): Renovation

 After many unsuccessful attempts to renovate and revive the theatre, the City of Charlotte acquired the building in 1986 and sold it to Foundation For The Carolinas in April 2013.
 The renovation will restore historical touches, such as the murals and original marquee, to replicate the original 1927 atmosphere as much as possible.
 Most of the $51.5 million of the budget was raised from private sources.
 Construction on the restoration began in 2017.

 The theatre will be part of a larger Civic Campus called Belk Place.
 When completed, programming will focus on civic discussions, speakers, community gatherings, films, concerts and more.

 After many delays, foundation executive vice president Laura Smith said that after many delays the theater would reopen in spring 2023.
-As of October 2024, the theater had not yet reopened.
-However, the ribbon cutting ceremony occurred on March 24, 2025.
+The ribbon cutting ceremony occurred on March 24, 2025.
 This followed $90 million invested and 12 years after the sale of the theatre to Foundation for the Carolinas in December 2012.
 The first performance was on March 28, 2025 featuring soprano Renée Fleming joins the Charlotte Symphony Orchestra for a performance billed as "A homecoming".

 InterContinental Hotel

 In March 2017, it was announced that, as part of the theatre's restoration, a 257-room InterContinental hotel would be built atop the structure.
-The developer is Salter Brothers of Melbourne, Australia formerly SB&G Hotel Group and Valor Hospitality Partners will operate the hotel once it's open.
+The developer is Salter Brothers of Melbourne, Australia (formerly SB&G Hotel Group), while the operator will be Valor Hospitality Partners.
 The project is estimated to cost $100.
 The project broke ground and the tower crane was installed in October 2019.
 The first 6 stories would be used by the theater with the remaining 28 stories to be used as a hotel over 180,000 sqft of space.

 The hotel project was put on hold in November 2020, when the developers lost their financing, due to the economic impact of the COVID-19 pandemic.
 Hotel demand dropped by 40% due to the COVID-19 pandemic since the hotel relies heavily upon business travel.

 On August 25, 2022, Foundation For the Carolinas CEO Michael Marsicano said that after many delays, construction would resume soon.
 The hotel developer, Salter Brothers, announced in June 2023 the project is back on track.
 Construction will start in summer 2024 and complete in mid-2026.